 How To Make My Pesto Chickpea Lettuce Wraps

 You'll start with preparing the chickpea salad.
 It's so easy.
-All you do is heat a Tablespoon of Extra Virgin Olive Oil in a saucepan, add the cumin and chickpeas and sauté for a couple minutes.
+All you do is heat a Tablespoon of Extra Virgin Olive Oil in a saucepan, add the cumin and chickpeas and sauté for a couple of minutes.
 Set aside in a bowl.

 Next up...prepare your pesto sauce.
 Pull out that food processor and add in the fresh basil leaves, Extra Virgin Olive Oil, garlic clove, lime juice, a bit more cumin, and some salt and pepper.
 Put the top on your food processor and pulse for a couple of minutes until your ingredients are well blended.